kbvaughn2000/kielvaughn.github.io/_posts/2020-06-25-Glasgow-Smile-Walkthrough.md

 ![Glasgow Smile show taskforce](/assets/img/Glasgow24.png)

 rob's password is base64 encoded.
-This can be decoded with `echo -n Pz8/QWxsSUhhdmVBcmVOZWdhdGl2ZVRob3VnaHRzPz8/|base64 -d`
+This can be decoded with `echo -n Pz8/QWxsSUhhdmVBcmVOZWdhdGl2ZVRob3VnaHRzPz8/|base64 -d`.

 This return's rob's password: **???AllIHaveAreNegativeThoughts???**

 ![Glasgow Smile rob password](/assets/img/Glasgow25.png)

-From here, you can now ssh as rob to the machine and uncover the first flag **user.txt**
+From here, you can now ssh as rob to the machine and uncover the first flag **user.txt**.

 ![Glasgow Smile rob flag](/assets/img/Glasgow26.png)